gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 ### Activity Execution

 To simulate reconnaissance activity, I initiated a SYN scan from the Windows VM targeting the Ubuntu Snort sensor using the following command: `nmap -sS 172.16.14.129`.
 This command performs a TCP SYN scan, which sends connection requests to multiple ports on the target system without completing the full TCP handshake.
-The purpose of this scan was to identify open or responsive ports on the Ubuntu VM, simulating early-stage attacker behavior.

 ### Observed Behavior